Participation in the staging of plays for, and the operation of, the 2019 UNESCO Cities of Literature Short Play Festival.

 - Learning Outcomes

-- Apply and develop further skills in a combination of some of the following production roles: acting, stage management, costumes, props, lighting and sound (design and operation), marketing and publicity
+- Apply and develop further skills in a combination of some of the following production roles: acting, directing, design, stage management, costumes, props, lighting and sound (design and operation), marketing and publicity

 - Develop further the skills of textual analysis and performance analysis